6 Free Summer Printables – Worksheets with Kindness Activities for Kids

 Lauren M. - used with Pre-K students

 Don't worry if you have older kids who need a more complicated game.
-There's a selection of 20, 35, and 64-piece puzzles in a range of topics including, kindness, friendship, gratitude, Easter, and Christmas.
+I have a selection of 20, 35, and 64-piece puzzles in a range of topics including, kindness, friendship, gratitude, Easter, and Christmas.

 These kindness coupons are great for bringing the family together.
 There are various templates with spaces for 8 or 12 acts of kindness.